dieguque/NLP-Project/README.md

 ## Abstract

 The purpose of this project is to understand and analyze tweets related to Apple.
-This company has been getting more and more popular over th eyears.
+This company has been getting more and more popular over the years.
 It is a contemporary reference for high-tech.
-Using Python brings us the opportunity to massively understading tweets.
+Using Python brings us the opportunity to massively understanding tweets related to anything, in this case, related to Apple.

 ## Design
-The project is designed to undupervised learning as a final result.
+The project is designed to unsupervised learning as a final result.
 Topic model is also performed and at the end of the code  will be provided sentiment analysis related to the dataset.

 ## Data
 This public [Kaggle](https://www.kaggle.com/seriousran/appletwittersentimenttexts) dataset will be used: 1624 unique values (tweets).